Awards with Limited Submission Policies

 Crowdfunding has recently emerged as a novel source of extramural support for research.
 The University is presently developing guidelines to assist Brown researchers in the pursuit of crowdfunding.
 It is important to note that University policies and procedures regarding research compliance are applicable to crowdfunding.
 These policies include, but are not limited to, the use of human subjects or animals in research, conflicts of interest, ownership of intellectual property, and access to and retention of data.
 The Office of the Vice President for Research and the Office of Corporate and Foundation Relations are available to consult with researchers on these considerations and to provide preliminary guidance on the crowdfunding planning process.
-Please contact Margaret Manning, Research Opportunities Coordinator, at (401) 863-5145 for more information.
+Please contact Margaret Manning, Research Development Program Manager, at (401) 863-5145 for more information.

 Funding Agencies & Helpful Links

 - Grants.Gov A searchable database of all discretionary grants offered by the 26 federal grant-making agencies.

 - NIH Listserv At the end of each week, NIH transmits an e-mail to NIH Guide LISTSERV subscribers with the Current Weekly Table of Contents (TOC), including links to announcements published during the week.

 - Defense Link

 - Office of Naval Research